AllenNeuralDynamics/aind-scicomp-nautilex/lambdas/aind-github-connector/README.md

 The function needs the github token for the specified repo.
 This should be stored in environment.

 ### READ ACTIONS
-- DONE: get all issues in the repo
+- DONE: get issues in the repo
-- DONE: get all branches in the repo
+- DONE: get branches in the repo
-- get all PRs to main
+- DONE: get PRs to main

 # WRITE ACTIONS